Wyntuition/jekyll-now/todo/02-work-internal.md

 ### TODAY

+notes/outline to fadi

+  - Enterprise Jenkins

+    Docker & Jenkins are creating better and faster software delivery and can help Excella:
+    •	Differences between CloudBees and open source Jenkins
+    •	How CloudBees can help Create a Container Platform Strategy
+    •	How CloudBees can help Reach DevOps Maturity
+    •	How CloudBees can help Modernize Legacy Applications for a Microservices-Based Deployment
+    •	How CloudBees can help improved speed and efficiency to your automation tasks with CloudBees

 01

 PD plans -
     - finis
     - add example templates
+    - add in app outlines

 eldp post work - vision stuff
 docker cert lunch start